-L. APPLICATION AND EVALUATION PROCEDURE
+18) APPLICATION AND EVALUATION PROCEDURE

-Applications for Competitive Grants should be limited only by imagination, availability of matching funds, availability of support services, and a demonstrated need for the proposed project in a given area.
+Applications for Competitive Grant funds should be limited only by imagination, availability of matching funds, availability of support services, and a demonstrated need for the proposed project in a given area.

-Proposals for funding in the FY 2022 Winter Round are limited to a maximum of \$600,000.00.
-There is no minimum grant amount.
+Proposals for funding in the FY 2024 Grant Round are limited to a maximum of \$600,000.00 and a minimum is \$100,000.
 THDA expects that the combination of Competitive Grant funds and the required matching funds will be sufficient to allow the proposed project to be completed in a timely manner.

-Proposals that address the housing needs of very low or extremely low income households, including youth transitioning from foster care, homeless veterans, and ex-offenders, especially older person offenders who are eligible for release by the Tennessee Board of Probation and Parole but who remain in custody due to no other residential options and who meet other requirements specified in the Program Description, will receive additional points in the scoring matrix.
+Proposals that address the housing needs of very low or extremely low income households and who meet other requirements specified in the Program Description, will receive additional points in the scoring matrix.
 Proposals with an identified, firm commitment for the matching funds are preferred and those proposals with a firm commitment for match resources which exceeds the 50% requirement will be highly preferred.

-Additionally, applications with projects located in designated rural areas of Tennessee or located in one of the 9 distressed counties, as designated by executive order by Governor Bill Lee, will receive extra points on the scoring matrix.
+Additionally, applications with projects located in designated rural areas of Tennessee or located in one of the 8 distressed counties, as designated by executive order by Governor Bill Lee, will receive extra points on the scoring matrix.

-For this Program Description, rural counties are defined as all Tennessee counties except the following: Anderson, Blount, Bradley, Carter, Coffee, Davidson, Dyer, Gibson, Hamilton, Hamblen, Haywood, Knox, Loudon, Madison, Maury, Montgomery, Putnam, Roane, Rutherford, Shelby, Sumner, Unicoi, Williamson, and Wilson.
+For this Program Description, rural counties are defined as all Tennessee counties except the following: Anderson, Bedford, Blount, Bradley, Carter, Coffee, Davidson, Hamblen, Hamilton, Haywood, Hawkins, Knox, Loudon, Madison, Maury, McMinn, Montgomery, Putnam, Roane,

+Robertson, Rutherford, Sevier, Shelby, Sumner, Williamson and Wilson.

-The 9 designated distressed counties are: Lake, Lauderdale, Perry, Clay, Grundy, Bledsoe, Scott, Hancock, and Cocke.
+The eight designated distressed counties are: Lake, Hardeman, Perry, Clay, Bledsoe, Scott, Hancock, and Cocke.